Hawa-Evakali/awards/README.md

 * Copy the github repository url
 * Clone to your computer
 * Open terminal and navigate to the directory of the project you just cloned to your computer
+* Run the following command to start the server using virtual environment